-11. Next right click the set character node and select find references, this will bring up a list of all the places this node is used double click through each of the list items and reconnect the character node to there correct nodes this will be clear as they will be next to the and there will be a connection missing most of these will be target connections.(When replacing any node make sure you reconnect the exec pins!)
+11. Next right click the set character node and select find references, this will bring up a list of all the places this node is used double click through each of the list items and reconnect the character node to there correct nodes this will be clear as they will be next to the nodes that need to be reconnected and there will be a connection missing most of these will be target connections.(When replacing any node make sure you reconnect the exec pins!)

 12. Once you get to the Set equipment nodes you will not be able to connect the character variable to the target connection, Delete the old set equipment node and drag out from your character node and search for Set equipment mesh and create the new node.
 (Make sure you do this for all of the find results items and make sure you reconnect the Equipped mesh pin as well most of these will be clear and next to where the old node was.)